 Consult your lender to see if you qualify for a personal loan.
 Many offer short-term loans with more favorable interest rates.
 If you’ve fallen behind on multiple bills, it might be time to consider a debt consolidation loan.

-Credit cards: Many credit cards will offer cash advances.
+Credit cards: Many credit cards will offer balance transfers and cash advances.
 Their rates tend to be competitive with or better than those offered with the live checks.

 Try a side hustle: Do you have a skill that might be in demand?
 Good.
 Gig work has exploded since the COVID-19 pandemic left many Americans homebound for a few months.
 Your knack for knowing shortcuts around your city or ability to tutor students on a vital school subject could help you make some coin to pay off those bills.